mjang/cobalt-product-public-docs/content/en/Getting started/coverage-scope.md

 ---
-title: "Scoping"
+title: "Size and Coverage"
-linkTitle: "Scoping"
+linkTitle: "Size and Coverage"
 weight: 50
 description: >
-  Proper scoping helps ensure full pentests on your assets.
+  To get a cost-effective but complete pentest, you need the "right" size and coverage for your assets.
 ---

 {{% pageinfo %}}
-Scope your assets properly.
+Asset Scoping includes the size of the asset, and the desired test coverage.
 {{% /pageinfo %}}

 ## Sizing, Coverage, and Credits

-We have standard recommendations for the extent to test your assets.
+We have standard recommendations for our pentests.
 Each recommendation correlates to a number of credits.

 {{% alert title="Note" color="note" %}}